elastisys/compliantkubernetes/docs/ciso-guide/index.md

 The CISO can be described via the following user stories:

 * As an information security officer, I want to audit the Compliant Kubernetes cluster, so as to comply with continuous compliance policies.
-* As an information security officer, I want to quickly identify compliance violation and covert them into actionable tasks for developers.
+* As an information security officer, I want to quickly identify compliance violation and convert them into actionable tasks for developers.

 ![Overview of User Roles and Stories](../img/user-overview.png)